ibm-cloud-docs/EventStreams/messagehub108.md

 Answers to common questions about the {{site.data.keyword.IBM}} {{site.data.keyword.messagehub}} service.

-## What's the default value for Kafka `offsets.retention.minutes`?
+## What's the default value for Kafka offsets.retention.minutes?
 {: #offsets notoc}
 The default value is 24 hours.

-Offset retention is system wide so you cannot set it on an individual topic level.
-All consumer groups only get 24 hours of stored offsets even if their topic has been upped to the maximum 30 days log retention.
+Offset retention is system wide so you cannot set it at an individual topic level.
+All consumer groups get only 24 hours of stored offsets even if their topic has been increased to the maximum 30 days of log retention.

 ## What is {{site.data.keyword.messagehub}}'s availability behavior?
 {: #availability notoc}